justinschmitz97/jpegxl.io/README.md

 ## Privacy

 No images are stored anywhere.
-We currently use Hotjar, Google Analytics and store the log of your Browser console.
-Hotjar allows us to optimize the User Experience.
-Google Analytics lets us figure out what audience we are serving and if Page Performance is reliable.
-The browser console logs help us detect errors and bugs in conversion.
+We currently use Google Analytics.
+It lets us figure out what audience we are serving and if Page Performance is reliable.

-As soon as we reach a stable version (~December 21), we will turn off the browser console logs and Hotjar.

 <br/>